An operational SEO article from an Australian webmaster

 Pages beyond 4 hops tend to:

-Depth inflation is one of the most common hidden bottlenecks on large sites.
+Depth inflation is one of the most common hidden bottlenecks on large sites, especially when refresh behaviour depends on how often pages are revisited and reprocessed — a dynamic examined in Reindex & Refresh Loops.

 Crawl Loops Beat Long Trees